mobileink/lab.mobile/android/netrexx/README.md

 The examples here do not use the IDEs.

 The Gradle-based build system is a huge improvement over the Ant-based system, so we only include a few basic examples using Ant builds.
+If you are just getting started you should ignore the Ant-based examples.

 The trick is to use the netrexx translator to generate java code but not compile it.
 The build system will treat those files just like any